keu/docs/astro/deploy-code.md

 astro deploy --dags
 ```

-## What happens during a code deploy
+## Code deploy workflow

-The architecture for code deploys varies based on whether a Deployment has [DAG-only deploys](#deploy-dags-only) enabled.
+The code deploy workflow varies based on whether a Deployment has [DAG-only deploys](#deploy-dags-only) enabled.

 ### Deploy process before DAG deploys are enabled

 When you deploy code to Astro, the Astro CLI builds your entire Astro project into a Docker image.
 This includes system-level dependencies, Python-level dependencies, DAGs, and your `Dockerfile`.
 It does not include any of the metadata associated with your local Airflow environment, including task history and Airflow connections or variables that were set locally.
-This Docker image is then pushed to all containers running Apache Airflow on Astro.
+This Docker image is then pushed to all containers running Airflow on Astro.

 ```mermaid
 flowchart BT;